Gradient flows of interacting Laguerre cells as discrete porous media flows: Analysis of the discrete model

 \section{Analysis of the discrete model}

 In this section, we describe in more detail the discrete model \eqref{eq:gfdiscrete}, in particular we explain the link with Laguerre tessellations and provide an explicit formula for the gradient of the energy with respect to the particle positions.
-While much of the analysis follows the same lines as in \cite{leclerc2020lagrangian}, or is based on standard arguments from semi-discrete optimal transport (see Appendix \ref{sec:otapp} or \cite{merigot2021optimal}, for example), we provide the proofs of the main statements without using directly optimal transport theory, for the sake of clarity and to make the discussion self-contained.
+Most of the analysis follows the same lines as in \cite{leclerc2020lagrangian}, or uses standard arguments from semi-discrete optimal transport (see Appendix \ref{sec:otapp} or \cite{merigot2021optimal}, for example).